[EDITOR’S NOTE: This article – originally titled “10 ways the GOP sabotaged Obamacare” – was updated on February 3, 2020.]

 The uncertainty surrounding CSRs in 2017 was repeatedly cited by insurers in their concerns about the stability of the individual markets.
 Instead of working to stabilize the individual market by resolving the issue (ie, passing a bill to allocate CSR funding), the Trump administration and Congressional Republicans let the uncertainty drag on until October 2017.
 At that point, just two weeks before the start of open enrollment for 2018 coverage, the Trump administration announced that CSR funding would end.

-There is no doubt that this was intended to be a blow to the ACA-compliant markets, but somewhat ironically, it ended up being a bit of a boon.
-Insurers in most states ended up adding the cost of CSR to the premiums for silver plans (some had already done this prior to the official termination of CSR funding — correctly assuming that the federal funding would be eliminated — while others scrambled to add it before the start of open enrollment).
+There is no doubt that this was intended to be a blow to the ACA-compliant markets, but somewhat ironically, it ended up being a boon.
+Insurers in most states added the cost of CSR to the premiums for silver plans (some had already done this prior to the official termination of CSR funding — correctly assuming that the federal funding would be eliminated — while others scrambled to add it before the start of open enrollment).
 This resulted in larger premium subsidies for 2018, since subsidies are based on the cost of benchmark silver plans.
-Premium subsidies remain disproportionately high in 2019, as insurers in nearly every state are now adding the cost of CSR to their silver plan rates.
+Premium subsidies remain disproportionately high in 2020, as insurers in nearly every state are now adding the cost of CSR to their silver plan rates.
 The larger subsidies have resulted in free bronze plans being available (depending on the applicant’s income) in many areas, and even some free gold plans.

 7. Undermining of ACA’s risk corridors